Abbasid revolution: Mesopotamia phase

-Just as quickly as Qahtaba's forces marched from Khorosan to Kufa, so did the forces of Abdallah ibn Ali and Abu Awn Abd al-Malik ibn Yazid march on Mosul(in today's Northern Iraq).
+Just as quickly as Qahtaba's forces marched from Khorosan to Kufa, so did the forces of Abd Allah ibn Ali and Abu Awn Abd al-Malik ibn Yazid march on Mosul (in today's Northern Iraq).
 At this point Marwan II mobilized his troops from Harran (Today's South Central Turkey) and advanced toward Mesopotamia.
 On 16 January 750 the two forces met on the left bank of a tributary of the Tigris in the Battle of the Zab, and nine days later Marwan II was defeated and his army was completely destroyed.
 The battle is regarded as what finally sealed the fate of the Umayyads.
 All Marwan II could do was flee through Syria and into Egypt, with each Umayyad town surrendering to the Abbasids as they swept through in pursuit.

 Damascus fell to the Abbasids in April, and in August Marwan II and his family were tracked down by a small force led by Abu Awn and Salih ibn Ali (the brother of Abdallah ibn Ali) and killed in Egypt.
 Al-Fazari, the Umayyad commander at Wasit, held out even after the defeat of Marwan II in January.
 The Abbasids promised him amnesty in July, but immediately after he exited the fortress they executed him instead.
 After almost exactly three years of rebellion, the Umayyad state came to an end.

 Massacre of Umayyad remnants

-The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the remaining members of the Umayyad family were tracked down and killed.
-When Abbasids under Abd Allah ibn Ali declared amnesty for members of the Umayyad family, eighty gathered in Jaffa to receive pardons and all were massacred.
+The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar ibn Abd al-Aziz, and most of the remaining members of the Umayyad family were tracked down and killed.
+When Abbasids under Abd Allah ibn Ali declared amnesty for members of the Umayyad family, eighty gathered in Abu Futrus (present-day Jaffa) to receive pardons and all were massacred.
 It was said that the massacre took place during a gathering banquet, with Abd Allah reportedly continuing to dine throughout the event. ʿAbd Allah ibn Ali presented the mass killings of Umayyads as retaliation for Husayn's death at Karbala.